 How to set up your Wi-Fi router's parental controls

-Depending on the brand of Wi-Fi router you own, you may have the ability to go straight to your router’s settings in order to set parental controls like restricting access to certain websites or even turning off Wi-Fi access at a certain time of day or to certain devices within your home (this is a great option for making a “no tech during dinner time” rule stick).
+Depending on the brand of Wi-Fi router you own, you may have the ability to go straight to your router's settings in order to set parental controls like restricting access to certain websites or even temporarily block internet access on a certain device (this is a great option for getting a "no tech during dinner time" rule to stick).

 3. Limiting screen time

-We’ve never depended on our home internet connection quite as much as we have in the year 2020, when many of us found ourselves turning to working from home and distance learning.
+We've never depended on our home internet connection quite as much as we have in the year 2020 and beyond, when many of us found ourselves turning to working from home and distance learning.
 But even in this new situation, stepping away from the screens from time to time is important.
-Here are two apps to limit screen time our experts suggest for iOS and Android devices.
+Here are two apps to help limit screen time our experts suggest for iOS and Android devices.

 Best apps to limit screen time

-This free app allows parents to set digital ground rules.
-Beyond setting time limits to ensure kids aren’t spending too much time online during the day, parents can also remotely lock their devices when it’s time to take a break and can view their app activity to help promote healthy digital decisions.
+The free Google Family Link app allows parents to set digital ground rules.
+Beyond setting time limits to ensure kids aren't spending too much time online during the day, parents can also remotely lock their devices when it's time to take a break and can view their app activity to help promote healthy digital decisions.